Guide to Working with Recruiters

 They are employees of recruiting or "staffing" firms or agencies usually helping many different employers find employees.

-External recruiters may specialize in a location, a profession, an industry, a job level, a search technology/method, or a combination.
+External recruiters may specialize in a location, a profession, an industry, a job level (like top executives), a search technology/method, or a combination.
 Some firms focus on helping employers find employees for temporary assignments, often called "temping agencies" or "contracting agencies" which may specialize in a location, profession, etc.

 Jeff Lipschultz, Job-Hunt's Working with Recruiters Expert, is an external recruiter, a partner in the firm, A-List Solutions, and an avid biker.
 Jeff will help you understand how to work with recruiters, mostly from the external recruiter's perspective, but with a great understanding of both job seekers and hiring managers in many different industries and professions.